 A continuation of the electronics curriculum where students will design programmable microcontroller systems for creating artworks that are able to respond to complex sets of input conditions, perform algorithmic and procedural processing and generate real time output.
 Portfolio required for admission.
-Prerequisite: VIS 147A.
+Prerequisite: VIS 147A, department stamp required.
 Purchase of components kit required.